diegomlombardo/energy-entropy-coupling/README.md

 No opposed to active inference, just complementary even do from the ontogenetic point of view is different.

-By simulating synthetic cohorts across a wide age range, we can explore how coupling strength influences cognition, revealing patterns like the inverted-U trajectory, where optimal cognition emerges at intermediate coupling and declines at extremes.
+By simulating synthetic cohorts across a wide age range, I explore how coupling strength influences first energy and then cognition, revealing patterns like the inverted-U trajectory, where optimal cognition emerges at intermediate coupling and declines at extremes.

 In short, this framework allows researchers to test mechanistic hypotheses about energy, brain dynamics, and cognition, without relying on real-world pathology data.